spardoel/Sign-language-recognition/Posts/2022-09-23_Sign_language_interpreter_blog_11.md

 ### Sign classification model training with holistic features

-The holistic features were used to train a model just like previously.
+The holistic features were used to train a model just like the previous versions.
 The model started with two GRU layers then had a few dense layers with dropout in between each.
 Nothing new.
 Here is the plot of the training progress.

 ![GRU_10_holistic](https://user-images.githubusercontent.com/102377660/192386966-4eb59341-ad0a-40e6-aa61-68e7f98a25f1.png)